 - Washing machine

-The kitchen is amazing, with a range cooker tucked into a chimney breast, and drawers and shelves stacked with cookery books, colourful crockery and all the utensils you could want.
+The kitchen is amazing, with a range cooker tucked into a chimney breast, and drawers and shelves stacked with cookery books, colourful crockery and all the utensils you could want (fresh coffee, tea, oil and cooking herbs are supplied).
 To give an idea, I'd brought my cake-making equipment so my daughter and I could bake; everything was already here - an electric whisk, scales, muffin trays, even flour in the well-stocked pantry.
 With a sociable island area surrounded by stools, a long table lit by low-hanging wicker shades and an alfresco dining area, the barn is ideal for spending pleasurable time cooking, and for long, lazy meals.

 There's a great local butcher (get steaks to BBQ or a lamb joint), and various farm shops a drive away.
-But if you'd prefer not to lift a finger, book a B&B stay (Clare will deliver homemade bread, creamy yoghurts, fresh fruits, juices and eggs any way), and eat out in the area's foodie pubs and restaurants.
-An information pack will give you suggestions; we loved the sound of Pythouse Kitchen Garden in nearby Tisbury, which dishes up glorious seasonal produce - a pheasant casserole with root vegetable mash; heritage carrot soup and bonfire toffee pudding.
+And as for eating out in the area's foodie pubs and restaurants, an information pack will give you suggestions; we loved the sound of Pythouse Kitchen Garden in nearby Tisbury, which dishes up glorious seasonal produce - a pheasant casserole with root vegetable mash; heritage carrot soup and bonfire toffee pudding.

 - Coffee / tea making